Ichneutica plena: Taxonomy

 This species was first described by Francis Walker in 1865 from a male specimen collected by T. R. Oxley.
 Although the original scientific description states the specimen originated in Auckland, the correct type locality is in Nelson.
 Walker originally named the species Erana plena.
 The lectotype specimen is held at the Natural History Museum, London.
 In 1880 Arthur Gardiner Butler, thinking he was describing a new species, named it Dianthoecia viridis.
 Edward Meyrick synonymised this name in 1887.
-In 1988 J. S. Dugdale, in his catalogue of New Zealand Lepidoptera, placed this species within the Graphania genus.
+In 1928 George Hudson described and illustrated this species under the name Melanchra plena.
+1988 J. S. Dugdale, in his catalogue of New Zealand Lepidoptera, placed this species within the Graphania genus.

 In 2019 Robert Hoare undertook a major review of New Zealand Noctuidae species.
 During this review the genus Ichneutica was greatly expanded and the genus Graphania was subsumed into that genus as a synonym.
 As a result of this review, this species is now known as Ichneutica insignis.
 However Hoare in that review raised the possibility that more than one species is encompassed within this species.
 His reasoning for this hypothesis is the species' variable wing pattern, the differences in the pectinations of the male antenna, the differing shapes of the male and female genitalia and the different chemical makeup of the female sex pheromones.